Essay from NBR Special Report no. 103

 For Taiwan, the war in Ukraine has apparently catalyzed a far more focused discussion about how to achieve its porcupine strategy.
 At the same time, most Taiwan defense experts agree that direct and overly simplistic comparisons of the Ukraine and Taiwan cases should be avoided.
-Ongoing discussions, debates, wargaming, and tabletop exercises continue in Taiwan to carefully discern the current state of the PRC threat and the lessons that should inform its strategy going
+Ongoing discussions, debates, wargaming, and tabletop exercises continue in Taiwan to carefully discern the current state of the PRC threat and the lessons that should inform its strategy going forward.

 Some early takeaways have gained traction in these debates.
 First and foremost, Taiwan must build resilience and redundancy across both physical and virtual domains, and building such resilience and redundancy takes time.
 In many respects, Taiwan is today more accustomed to hostile cyberoperations and is better prepared for them than Ukraine was at the outset of Russia’s